Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 ### The population simulation analysis‌

-PK-Sim® version 5.3 offers a completely redesigned population simulation analysis that is both extremely flexible and user friendly.
-This new module is directly integrated in PK-Sim® and does not rely on the Matlab®-based toolbox of MoBi® to run as in previous versions.
-The original first step of choosing the organ and compartment in which time profiles and PK-parameters will be simulated did not change.
-The new analysis function offers a variety of analyses and graphical displays: Time Profile, Box Whisker, Scatter and Range Analysis that will be explained in detail in the following sections of the manual.
+Population simulation analysis function offers a variety of analyses and graphical displays: Time Profile, Box Whisker, Scatter and Range Analysis that will be explained in detail in the following sections of the manual.

 ### Running a population simulation‌

 Unlike for simulations in single individuals, additional variability for parameters in population simulations may be defined.
 In the **User Defined Variability** tab, parameters from all building blocks that need to be varied may be selected and specific distributions/variabilities can be set.
 In the **Distribution** tab, these settings are graphically visualized.

 {% hint style="tip" %}
-For more information on adding variability to a defined population, go to PK-Sim® - Creating Populations.
+For more information on adding variability to a defined population, go to [PK-Sim® - Creating Populations](../part-3/pk-sim-creating-populations.md).
 {% endhint %}

 Once all parameters are set, click the **Run** simulation button ![Image](../assets/icons/RunSimulation.png) in the **Modeling & Simulation** group or press the **F5** key.
 The **Population Simulation Settings window: Curve selection** window will appear in which organs and compartments are selected in which time profiles and PK-parameters will be calculated.